Photodiode: Pinned photodiode

 The pinned photodiode (PPD) has a shallow implant (P+ or N+) in N-type or P-type diffusion layer, respectively, over a P-type or N-type (respectively) substrate layer, such that the intermediate diffusion layer can be fully depleted of majority carriers, like the base region of a bipolar junction transistor.
-The PPD (usually PNP) is used in CMOS active-pixel sensors; a precursor NPN variant with a clocked top N layer was invented at Sony in 1975 for use in CCD image sensors.
+The PPD (usually PNP) is used in CMOS active-pixel sensors; a precursor NPNP triple junction variant with the MOS buffer capacitor and the back-light illumination scheme with complete charge transfer and no image lag was invented by Sony in 1975.
+This scheme was widely used in many applications of charge transfer devices.